Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole II: linearized gravity: Abstract

 \section{Abstract}

-This second part of the series treats spin $\pm2$ components (or extreme components) of the linearized gravitational perturbations (linearized gravity) in the exterior of a slowly rotating Kerr black hole, following the hierarchy introduced in our first part \cite{Ma17spin1Kerrlatest} on the Maxwell field.
-This hierarchy lies in the fact that for each of these two components defined in Kinnersley tetrad, the resulting equations by performing some first-order differential operator on it once and twice, together with the Teukolsky master equation, are in the form of an "inhomogeneous spin-weighted wave equation" (ISWWE) with different potentials and constitute a linear spin-weighted wave system.
-We then prove energy and integrated local energy decay (Morawetz) estimates for this type of ISWWE, and utilize them to achieve both a uniform bound of a positive definite energy and a Morawetz estimate for the regular extreme Newman-Penrose components defined in the regular Hawking-Hartle tetrad.
+This second part of the series treats spin $\pm2$ components (or extreme components), that satisfy the Teukolsky master equation, of the linearized gravity in the exterior of a slowly rotating Kerr black hole.
+For each of these two components, after performing a first-order differential operator once and twice, the resulting equations together with the Teukolsky master equation itself constitute a linear spin-weighted wave system.
+An energy and Morawetz estimate for spin $\pm 2$ components is proved by treating this system.
+This is a first step in a joint work \cite{andersson2019stability} in addressing the linear stability of slowly rotating Kerr metrics.